fadc80/heroes-gauge-e2e/README.md

 npm run gauge:all
 ```

-The output is going to look like this...
+The output should look like this:

 ```bash
 # Dashboard Heroes Search